StackExchange/dnscontrol/docs/_providers/inwx.md

 INWX.de is a Berlin-based domain registrar.

 ## Configuration

-In your `creds.json` file you must provide your INWX username and password:
+To use this provider, add an entry to `creds.json` with `TYPE` set to `INWX` along with your INWX username and password.

+Example:

 ```json
 {